 Wisconsin 101 is launching a new project, Your Story in Objects, to showcase objects from students and other community members that tell the history of Wisconsin.
 We encourage you to submit objects that make you think of Wisconsin or feel like a Wisconsinite.
 These can range from quintessentially Wisconsin objects, like a Green Bay Packers jersey passed down in a family, to objects that tell a hidden story about your connection to Wisconsin, like a set of dishes that your family bought when they first moved to the state.
 We encourage creative approaches to what makes an object part of Wisconsin’s history.

-Explore our step-by-step instructions, then follow this link to submit your story!
+Explore our step-by-step instructions, then submit your story below!

 Wisconsin Beard Competition Mystery & Victory